angelAL2910/SatMapper/README.md

 #### Resource fetcher (resourcefetcher.py) ####

-This module reads fastq files which can be compressed or uncompressed and located either on internet (FTP or HTTP) or in your filesystem.
+This module reads a list of resources from a TSV file and dumps them to the standard output.
+Resources must be Fastq files (which can be compressed or uncompressed) and can be located either on internet (FTP or HTTP) or in your own filesystem.

 The execution of this script requires a file containing a list with all the resources to be read.
 The format of the file is a two column dataset tab separated values containing the individual name and the resource containing the files.